 - Apply the new value. - Ignore the write.
+In SMMUv3.2 and later, this is the only permitted behavior.

 When this register is changed, the new value takes effect (affects SMMU behavior corresponding to the field changed) at an UNPREDICTABLE time, bounded by a subsequent Update of SMMUEN to 1.
 As a side-effect of SMMUEN completing Update to 1, a prior change to this register is guaranteed to have taken effect.